December 30, 2012.

 We continued to ascend the road up to the summit of Lava Butte.
 Atop the peak there was a well-kept building that was locked up for the season.
 We had just enough time to walk along the trail that encircles the summit crater.
 This trail undulated softly and offered more amazing views of the snow, ice, mountains and lava.
 Back at the road, we tromped back down to the car, making it back before sunset.

 If you’re short on time and Lava Butte is in your sights, do it.
 In less than two hours we were able to climb to spacious views of a snowy Central Oregon paradise with minimal effort and no crowds.
 Wait until the road closes and there’s enough snow to block all but the hardiest of winter explorers 🙂

-Photos from this hike and the rest of the camping trip, including Fort Rock, can be found here.
+Photos from this hike and the rest of the camping trip can be found here.